You can help protect yourself from this kind of fraud. Here are some things to keep in mind:

-- Don't open email attachments unless you can trust the source.
+- Don't open email attachments unless you trust the source.

-- Don't follow links in an email asking for sensitive personal or account information, even if it looks like the source is one you know.
+- Don't follow links in an email asking for sensitive personal or account information, even if the source looks familiar.

 - Ask questions.
-If you're suspicious, call the company that the email appears to be from, and ask if it's legitimate.
+If you're suspicious, call the company that the email appears to be from, and ask about the message.

 Examples of common email scams

-Most email scams involve requests to send money, cash checks, provide information or establish business relationships.
+Most email scams will ask you to send money, cash checks, provide information or establish business relationships.

 This scam is appealing because it promises fast cash.
 Also known as an "advance-fee" or "419" scam, the locations have changed over time, but the concept remains basically the same.

 Here's how it works: The email usually starts off by saying that a wealthy individual in another country has died and left a large amount of money that's available to be transferred.
 The message then encourages the recipient to participate in the transfer in return for a share of the funds.